MesrineNathanael/Breadboard/README.md

 # Breadboard 🍞

-Bread board is a simple C# sound board.
+Bread board is a simple C# sound board with macro support.

 This is a pre-release.